ClimbsRocks/auto_ml/docs/source/analytics.rst

 Sometimes, it's useful to know how a classifier is doing very granularly, beyond just accuracy.
 For instance, pretend an expensive event (say, burning a whole batch of pastries) has a 5% chance of occurring.

-If you train a model, obtaining 95% accuracy looks pretty bad on the surface - it's no better htan average!
+If you train a model, obtaining 95% accuracy looks pretty bad on the surface - it's no better than average!
 And in fact, you'll probably find that most (or all) of the predictions are 0 - predicting that the pastries will not burn.

 It's easy to disregard the model at this point.